-Originally from Auckland, New Zealand and now based in Sydney, Australia artist/curator and artist writer Talia Smith is of Pacific Island and NZ European descent.
+Originally from Auckland, New Zealand and now based in Sydney, Australia I am an artist and curator of Pacific Island and NZ European descent.

 Exploring these concepts through video, installation and photography I hope to reclaim these everyday spaces, giving them another life or function whether that is imagined or suggested.
 Perhaps if we are confronted with the traces of someone else's life we will examine the traces left in our own.

-My writing has appeared in Excerpt Magazine, Magasine, Artspace Auckland, Hashtag 500 words and Tautai Contemporary Pacific Arts Trust.
+My writing has appeared in Running Dog, Art New Zealand, Excerpt Magazine, Magasine, Artspace Auckland, Hashtag 500 words and Tautai Contemporary Pacific Arts Trust.

 All photographs are owned exclusively by Talia Smith and protected under international copyright law.
 The work may not be reproduced in whole or part by any entity without my written consent.